-The purpose of this kit is the quantitative determination of mouse GDNF in cell culture supernatants, cell lysates and serum only if used as directed.
+The purpose of this kit is the quantitative determination of mouse GDNF in cell culture supernatants and cell lysates only if used as directed.
 This kit has not been tested for other sample applications.
 Non-validated samples may contain immunoglobulins and other components that potentially interfere with this ELISA assay.
 Biosensis does not assume responsibility if this kit is used for unintended purposes.